Icinga/icinga2/doc/04-configuring-icinga-2.md

 In this example, the service `ssh` is applied to all hosts having the `address` attribute defined `AND` having the custom attribute `os` set to the string `Linux`.
-You can modify this condition to match multiple expressions by combinding `AND` and `OR` using `&&` and `||` [operators](17-language-reference.md#expression-operators), for example `assign where host.address && (vars.os == "Linux" || vars.os == "Windows")`.
+You can modify this condition to match multiple expressions by combining `AND` and `OR` using `&&` and `||` [operators](17-language-reference.md#expression-operators), for example `assign where host.address && (vars.os == "Linux" || vars.os == "Windows")`.